CoinFabrik/scout-soroban-examples/README.md

 Welcome to the Scout Soroban Smart Contract Examples repository.
 This project is dedicated to advancing the development, security, and understanding of smart contracts on the Stellar network through the [Soroban smart contract language](https://soroban.stellar.org/docs).

 Our aim is to create a set of real-life, security-reviewed Soroban smart contracts that not only serve as robust development templates but also help identify and document good and bad practices in smart contract development.
-This initiative is designed to uncover new vulnerabilities, significantly contributing to the improvement of the [Scout](https://github.com/CoinFabrik/scout-soroban) our open-source vulnerability detector for Soroban.
+This initiative is designed to uncover new vulnerabilities, contributing to the improvement of our open-source vulnerability detector tool for Soroban, [Scout](https://github.com/CoinFabrik/scout-soroban).

 By engaging developers with varying levels of experience in a time-constrained environment, we intentionally mimic real-world conditions under which smart contracts are developed.
 Our contracts are analyzed using [Scout](https://github.com/CoinFabrik/scout-soroban) and reviewed by senior security auditors to identify and rectify any undetected security issues, ensuring a comprehensive security review process.